 The Götheborg is a full-sized replica of an 18th century ship, that was owned by the Swedish East India Company, and that ran aground and sank outside of Gothenburg in 1745.
 In 1984 marine excavation of the original ship Götheborg was initiated and in 1995 the building of a new Götheborg was started.
 Eight years later, in 2003, the ship was launched, and between 2005-2007 the ship sailed the historical route to Asia and back.
 After that several expeditions around Europe were carried out, the latest one in 2015.
 In 2021 the ship sailed from Gothenburg to Stockholm and back.

-Götheborg of Sweden is the world’s largest active, ocean-going, wooden sailing ship and a unique replica of an 18th century Swedish East India Company ship that sank outside of Gothenburg in 1745.
-Today, the ship, as a symbol for trade and innovation, is used as a unique platform to promote trade relations and create business opportunities.
-It is also a popular visitor destination.
-The ship Götheborg is owned by SOIC.
-SOIC is a fully owned subsidiary of Greencarrier Group, a family-owned company with over 40 years of history specializing in logistics solutions.
+Götheborg of Sweden is the world’s largest ocean-going wooden sailing ship and a unique replica of an 18th century Swedish East India Company ship that sank outside of Gothenburg in 1745.
+Today, the ship operates with paying deckhands who sail on board to sail along between ports and learn how to sail an 18th century ship.
+In ports, it is also a popular visitor destination.
+The ship Götheborg is owned by Rederi Götheborg AB.
+Rederi Götheborg AB is a fully owned subsidiary of Greencarrier Group, a family-owned company with over 40 years of history specialising in logistics solutions.